Skip to main content

 We also highly recommend including a link to your Program Landing Page on your marketing website (either in the site navigation or somewhere else people commonly see).
 This is a great (and easy) way to create awareness of your program in a location that people commonly visit.

-You can find your link using the Program Link Builder.
+You can find your link on the Discovery Paths page.

 Ongoing Promotion

-After launching your program you want to explore other channels and touchpoints where you regularly interact with potential members to see where else you can promote the referral program.
+After going live with your program, explore other channels and touchpoints where you regularly interact with potential members, and use these touchpoints promote the referral program.

-Your Launch Page includes some great promotion options to get started.
+The Discovery Paths page includes some great promotion options to get started, including offline methods you can add a QR code to.
 See our Integration Docs for more advanced methods or contact us to discuss possible strategies.

 1. Use direct promotion